lgoldstein/mina-sshd/README.md

 ### UserInteraction
 This interface is required for full support of `keyboard-interactive` authentication protocol as described in [RFC 4256](https://www.ietf.org/rfc/rfc4256.txt).
 The client can handle a simple password request from the server, but if more complex challenge-response interaction is required, then this interface must be provided - including support for `SSH_MSG_USERAUTH_PASSWD_CHANGEREQ` as described in [RFC 4252 section 8](https://www.ietf.org/rfc/rfc4252.txt).

-While RFC-4256 support is the primary purpose of this interface, it can also be used to retrieve the server's welcome banner as described in [RFC 4252 section 5.4](https://www.ietf.org/rfc/rfc4252.txt) as well as its identification string as described in [RFC 4253 section 4.2](https://tools.ietf.org/html/rfc4253#section-4.2).
+While RFC-4256 support is the primary purpose of this interface, it can also be used to retrieve the server's welcome banner as described in [RFC 4252 section 5.4](https://www.ietf.org/rfc/rfc4252.txt) as well as its initial identification string as described in [RFC 4253 section 4.2](https://tools.ietf.org/html/rfc4253#section-4.2).
 ## Using the `SshClient` to connect to a server
 Once the `SshClient` instance is properly configured it needs to be `start()`-ed in order to connect to a server. **Note:** one can use a single `SshClient` instance to connnect to multiple server as well as modifying the default configuration (ciphers, MACs, keys, etc.) on a per-session manner (see more in the *Advanced usage* section).
 Furthermore, one can change almost any configured `SshClient` parameter - although its influence on currently established sessions depends on the actual changed configuration.
 Here is how a typical usage would look like

 ```java
 SshClient client = SshClient.setupDefaultClient();
 // override any default configuration...